 I grew up surrounded by dogs, my parents got their first Rottweiler when I was 2 years old and the dogs have always been a very big part of our family.
 I have followed my mother’s breeding of first Rottweilers and later on Cavalier King Charles Spaniels with great enthusiasm for years, but decided on another breed for myself.
 I fell in love with the Dogue de Bordeaux and got my first DdB in 2004 – Brandouxs Medusa – and bred my first Dogue de Bordeaux litter in 2006.

-As for work, I am Finance Manager.
+As for work, I am self-employed within accounting and auditing.

 I got my first dog, a doberman, when I was 18 years old.
 I started out with working dogs (doberman and german shepherd), but got my first Amstaff – Perdues Hunka Blue Bull aka Macho – in 1997, imported from USA.
 My interest in showing started with Macho and I showed him in Denmark and abroad with great success.
 He ended up as multi-champion and 2nd most winning terrier in Denmark in 1999.
 Along with the interest for showing I also developed an interest for breeding and I bred my first Amstaff litter in 1998.